Gbkng/c-zig-build/README.md

 # [build]() build a shared amd64 linux executable using system libc

+The `.cache` directory is needed for generation of cdb files.
+Those files are required for generation of the `compile_commands.json`.

 ```
+mkdir -p .cache
 zig build
 ```

 # [build-static]() build a static amd64 linux executable using musl libc

+The `.cache` directory is needed for generation of cdb files.
+Those files are required for generation of the `compile_commands.json`.

 ```
 zig build --target=x86_64-linux-musl
+mkdir -p .cache
 ```

 # [compile-commands]() generate a compilation database